AUTHORIZED USE

 *These links will take you to websites that are owned and operated by HHS.
 Pfizer is not responsible for the content or services of these sites.

 PAXLOVID is nirmatrelvir tablets copackaged with ritonavir tablets.
-It is supplied in 2 different Dose Packs (Standard Dose and Renal Dose).
+It is supplied in different Dose Packs (Standard Dose and Reduced Dose).

 Nirmatrelvir tablets and ritonavir tablets are supplied in separate cavities within the same child-resistant blister card.